angrybacon/doomsday-wiki/markdown/chapters/04-entombsday/03-deck-construction.md

 Tin Fins strategy as she allows looping the deck and swinging for lethal.

-The Doomsday package in the sideboard is somewhat streamlined compared to current Doomsday list.
+The Doomsday package in the sideboard is somewhat streamlined compared to current Doomsday lists.
 It still includes four copies of :card[Doomsday], one to two copies of :card[Thassa's Oracle], and a :card[Cavern of Souls], but there is only space for two copies of :card[Personal Tutor], two :card[Street Wraith], and one :card[Edge of Autumn].